-Copyright is recognised automatically: the author acquires all the rights related to the artwork by simply creating it.
+Copyright vests automatically in the author : the author acquires all the rights related to the artwork by simply creating it.
 This is established in article 2576, Italian Civil Code (ICC), which resumes article 6, Italian Copyright Law (ICL).

 Therefore, the original qualification for the acquisition of copyright is the creation of the work, as a particular expression of intellectual work.